 Department:Department of Humanities and Social Sciences

-Julian started his occupational life in the police service.
-He completed his undergraduate degree at Anglia Ruskin in 1985 and went on to study for an MA immediately after that, focusing on masculinity and psychoanalysis.
-He had a period with the Science and Technology Studies Unit under Professor Andrew Webster, carrying out many interviews for an ESRC project looking at links between universities and higher education.
+Julian Constable is Senior Lecturer in Public Services and started his occupational life in the Police Service.
+He completed his undergraduate degree at Anglia Ruskin in 1985 and went on to study for an MA immediately after that focusing on masculinity and psychoanalysis.
+He had a period with the Science and Technology Studies Unit under Professor Andrew Webster carrying out many interviews for an ESRC project looking at links between universities and higher education.
 He then taught for many years at Cambridge Regional College working with mature students returning to education.
 He also had a period training teachers in further and higher education at University Campus Suffolk.
+He started teaching at Anglia Ruskin University in 2008, where he also completed his PhD in 2017.

-Since joining Anglia Ruskin, Julian has been focusing on initial police training for his MPhil/PhD.
+After starting work at Anglia Ruskin University he has been focusing on initial police training for his MPhil/PhD.
 This fits with prior interests in teaching and learning in the post-compulsory sector of education.
-His research is part evaluation, part sociological research on the Initial Police Learning and Development Programme (IPLDP).
-He's interested in the teaching and learning strategies and methods used by students and trainers/teachers in the police service.
-The research also concentrates on how it is possible to understand better the kind of police officer that emerges from initial training.
+His PhD is part evaluation, part sociological research on the Initial Police Learning and Development Programme (IPLDP).
+He is interested in the teaching and learning strategies and methods used in initial training and in how occupational culture develops over the initial training period.

-Constable, J. and Smith, J., forthcoming.
+Constable, J and Smith, J., 2015.
 Police Occupational Culture and Initial Police Training.
 In: Management Guide to Emergency Police Services.
-New York: Springer.
+New York: Springer

 Webster, A. and Constable, J., 1990.
 Strategic Research Alliances and Hybrid Coalitions.
 Industry and Higher Education, 4, pp.225-230.